-- 45% of Rhondda Cynon Taf passes the Fields in Trust standard of 1 kilometre to the nearest sports area of over 1,000 m2 (Open space Assessment, 2007). - The highest levels of 'physical environment' deprivation (for poor air quality, flood risk and waste disposal sites) occur in the central and northern valleys (Welsh Index of Multiple Deprivation 2008). - Municipal waste arisings in Rhondda Cynon Taf for 2004 / 05 stood at 131,777 tonnes.
-There was an average annual growth in arisings of 2.18% over the previous 6 year period compared with the SE Wales average of 2.92% (Regional Waste Plan Annual Monitoring Report 2006). - Average household waste arisings per household for 2004 / 05 stood at 1.332 kilograms compared with the SE Wales average of 1.284kg (Regional Waste Plan Annual Monitoring Report 2006). - Only 15.6% of municipal waste was recycled and composted in Rhondda Cynon Taf in 2004 / 05 compared with 20.7% in SE Wales as a whole (Regional Waste Plan Annual Monitoring Report 2006). - Rhondda Cynon Taf is important for nature conservation with significant areas of semi natural habitat and high levels of habitat diversity.
-There are 3 Special Areas of Conservation (SAC) at Coedydd Nedd a Mellte (part), Blaen Cynon (part) and Cardiff Beechwoods (part) and 14 Sites of Special Scientific Interest. - Rhondda Cynon Taf has 16 conservation areas and 366 listed buildings (at the time of the preparation of the LDP). - There are eight sites in Rhondda Cynon Taf which have potential sand and gravel resources. - Large parts of the County Borough are located on the coal resource, with a substantial mining legacy being present.
+- 45% of Rhondda Cynon Taf passes the Fields in Trust standard of 1 kilometre to the nearest sports area of over 1,000 m (Openspace Assessment, 2007). - The highest levels of 'physical environment' deprivation (for poor air quality, flood risk and waste disposal sites) occur in the central and northern valleys (Welsh Index of Multiple Deprivation 2008). - Municipal waste arisings in Rhondda Cynon Taf for 2004/05 stood at 131,777 tonnes.
+There was an average annual growth in arisings of 2.18% over the previous 6 year period compared with the SE Wales average of 2.92% (Regional Waste Plan Annual Monitoring Report 2006). - Average household waste arisings per household for 2004 / 05 stood at 1.332 kilogrammes compared with the SE Wales average of 1.284kg (Regional Waste Plan Annual Monitoring Report 2006). - Only 15.6% of municipal waste was recycled and composted in Rhondda Cynon Taf in 2004 / 05 compared with 20.7% in SE Wales as a whole (Regional Waste Plan Annual Monitoring Report 2006). - Rhondda Cynon Taf is important for nature conservation with significant areas of semi natural habitat and high levels of habitat diversity.
+There are 2 special areas of nature conservation (SAC) at Blaencynon (part) and Cardiff Beechwoods (small part) and 12 designated Sites of Special Scientific Interest. - Rhondda Cynon Taf has 16 conservation areas and 366 listed buildings. - There are eight sites in Rhondda Cynon Taf which have potential sand and gravel resources.